rss2019-13/rss2019-13.github.io/labs/5/README.md

 ## **Proposed Approach**
 ### *Motion Model* (Mia)
 The motion model takes in an array of particles and updates them according to the odometry measurements from the robots internal sensors.
-The robot outputs an odometry message which gives an approximate position [x, y, ፀ] in a global frame.
-The motion model takes the difference between the current position and the previous position to get [dx, dy, d\theta] in the odometry frame.
+The robot outputs an odometry message which gives an approximate position [x, y, &theta;] in a global frame.
+The motion model takes the difference between the current position and the previous position to get [dx, dy, &theta;] in the odometry frame.

 <img src="https://drive.google.com/uc?export=view&id=14jsAD1c1eZi8pzeezz6YRyr2v_RCTtpp" alt="Odometry Frame" height="474" width="573">

+**Figure 1A: Odometry Frame**

 Then the differences in position are rotated by the negative of its angle in odometry coordinates.

 <img src="https://drive.google.com/uc?export=view&id=1t7Kh0-cNQcf1TxZq201GpsRCQtQeNdw1" alt="Car Frame Rotation" height="100" width="496">
+**Figure 1B: Rotation Between Odometry and Car Frames**

 <img src="https://drive.google.com/uc?export=view&id=1uKtovqCwPBCsbLXBirO6edtgLkD7kRoS" alt="Car Frame" height="462" width="583">
+**Figure 1C: Change in Position in the Car Frame**

 Then noise is added to each particle randomly using a normal distribution.
 We will tune the noise values later.

 <img src="https://drive.google.com/uc?export=view&id=1G2fua__Wffb1HbkPeoUB7yR7yNL0-iJK" alt="Adding Noise" height="79" width="464">
+**Figure 1D: Noise Calculation**

 Then the differences in position are rotated to map coordinates according to each particle's angle.

 <img src="https://drive.google.com/uc?export=view&id=1YQ-_vXY8JTIcpgq0jOMs3MLTunQAqs5S" alt="Map Rotation" height="85" width="464">
+**Figure 2A: Rotation Between Car and Map Frames**

 <img src="https://drive.google.com/uc?export=view&id=10MG8khs0M42zed0mdMHaLdvmIYQTIwO0" alt="Map Frame" height="587" width="705">
+**Figure 2B: Change in Position in the Map Frame**

 Then each change in position is added to its particle.